Part Two: Lizardmen Versus Vampire Counts

 : Stupidity is more of an asset than a liability since COC are Immune to Pyschology and ItP

 is very handy against the undead.
 They also have good saves and hit hard.
-They are expensive, so you won’t see them in large numbers.
+They are expensive, so you won’t often see them in large numbers.
 A blender

 can handle Cold One Cavalry without a lot of trouble and screams are an ok strategy to take them out.
 You can also tarpit